 In the aftermath of Hurricane Katrina, lives are still being affected.
 After nearly a decade and one half, the city and Johnny Sansone have been steadily coming back stronger.
 The harmonicist, accordionist, guitarist, pianist and blues recording artist incorporates various styles into his music and songwriting, including Cajun, Southern soul and Chicago as well as Delta blues.
 Johnny was nominated for numerous awards, and won the 2012 “Song of the Year” award at The Blues Music Awards for his original composition, “The Lord is Waiting, and the Devil, too.”
 To date, Johnny Sansone has released over 14 original albums since his debut album in 1987, “Where Y’at” with his touring band, Jumpin’ Johnny & The Blues Party.

 Since 2005, Johnny Sansone has joined Tab Benoit, Cyril Neville, George Porter Jr., Anders Osborne, Johnny Vidacovich, Big Chief Monk Boudreaux, and Waylon Thibodeaux as members of The Voice of the Wetlands Allstars.
 The super group, which spotlights environmental activism through music, have become a regular feature at the New Orleans Jazz and Heritage Festival.

-Johnny Sansone’s newest offering,“Hopeland,” features eight originals songs with North Mississippi Allstars brothers Cody and Luther Dickinson along with Anders Osborne and Jon Cleary.
-Fans have anticipated its release for three years and, although some among them may ask why so long, all will say it has been well worth the wait.
+Johnny Sansone’s newest offering, “Hopeland,” features eight original songs with North Mississippi Allstars brothers Cody and Luther Dickinson along with Anders Osborne and Jon Cleary.
+Fans have anticipated its release for three years and, although some may ask, ” why so long,” all of them know that it has been well worth the wait.

 Articles of interest about Johnny Sansone: